rhoai-mlops/lab-instructions/docs/10-the-backstage/1-tooling-installation.md

 helm upgrade --install ai500-student-content . --namespace ai500 --create-namespace --set cluster_domain=<CLUSTER_DOMAIN> --set attendees=5 # number of users you want to create
 ```

-If you are not sure what is your cluster domain, here is a one lines you can use to get it:
+If you are not sure what your cluster domain is, here is a one-liner you can use to get it:

 ```bash
 oc get ingresscontroller default -n openshift-ingress-operator -o jsonpath='{.status.domain}'